10 reasons why your hamstrings are tight, in no particular order.

 3) Weak hip flexors.

-Bring a straight leg up as far as it will go from a lying position.
-Rest it there on a solid object and perform some very gentle contractions as if trying move it further.
+Try bringing a straight leg up as far as it will go from a lying position.
+Take note how far it went.
+Now rest it up on a solid object such as a weight bench.
+Keeping the knee straight, perform some very gentle contractions as if trying move the leg further into hip flexion.
 6 x 6 second squeezes should do it.
 Now try again.
 Did it go further?
+Great.

 4) Weak hip extensors.

 Together with your glute max and some smaller external hip rotators, the hamstrings extend your hip.
 Weakness in these muscles will get your hamstrings jumping in to help out.